Technologicat/unpythonic/HACKING.md

 ## Style guide

 - **Use [semantic versioning](https://semver.org/).**
-  - For now (early 2020), there's a leading zero, but the intention is to drop it sooner rather than later.
+  - For now (early 2020), there's a leading zero, but the intent is to drop it sooner rather than later.

+- **Use from-imports**, `from ... import ...`.
+This is the `unpythonic` style.
+  - The from-import syntax is mandatory for macro imports in user code, anyway, since MacroPy (as of 1.1.0b2) supports only `from ... import macros, ...` for importing macros.
+We just use the from-import syntax for regular imports, too.
+  - For imports of certain features of `unpythonic` (e.g. `curry`), our macro code depends on those features being referred to by their original bare names at the use site.
+This won't work if the `import ...` syntax, or the `from ... import ... as ...` syntax is used.
+  - For imports of stuff from outside `unpythonic`, it's a matter of convention.
+Sometimes `import ...` can be clearer.
+  - The star-import `from ... import *` is allowed in exactly one place: the top-level `__init__.py`.
+When used together with the magic `__all__` in modules, it's the pythonic idiom for *import public API for re-export*.

 - **Try to pick good names.**
   - *"There are only two hard things in Computer Science: cache invalidation and naming things."* --[Phil Karlton](https://martinfowler.com/bliki/TwoHardThings.html)